rainbowdashlabs/sql-java/docs/02/select.md

 The `SELECT` statement is another very important statement.
 Now that we have inserted data in our tables we want to read them as well.

-The `SELECT` statement always returns a so called result set.
+The `SELECT` statement always returns a so-called result set.
 This set contains all our requested data.
-Notice that altough that it is called a "set", this doesnt man that the results are unique in any way.
+Notice that although that it is called a "set", this doesn't man that the results are unique in any way.

 ## Basic select